apache/cloudstack-documentation/source/plugins/nsx-plugin.rst

 Prerequisites
 ~~~~~~~~~~~~~

-The VMware NSX plugin is enabled by the 'nsx.plugin.enable’ setting, false by default.
+The VMware NSX plugin is enabled by the 'nsx.plugin.enable' setting, false by default.
 It enables the NSX Plugin on CloudStack when it is set to true.
 The global setting is non-dynamic, that is, the management server would need to be restarted after being modified.

+Prior to creating the zone, ensure that the global setting: 'vmware.management.portgroup' is set to the correct management network for ESXi hosts.

 Zone creation
 ~~~~~~~~~~~~~